-Alverata is Dr Gerard Unger’s resolutely modern typeface inspired by his doctoral research on Romanesque type in 11th and 12th century Europe.
+Alverata is Dr Gerard Unger’s resolutely modern font family inspired by his doctoral research on Romanesque type in 11th and 12th century Europe.
 Capital inscriptions are the basis for this face, which can be seen in its short, thorn-like serifs and flared forms.
 Alverata also brings in secondary considerations from the early 20th century model, but tweaks them to prevent blandness and imitation.

 Alverata stretches conventional letterforms without disturbing readers with unfamiliar details.
 Its primary Romanesque forms are robust while refinement is shown through myriad details, such as how the curves meet stems and how terminals of curves are resolved.
 Alverata comes in three styles to serve a wide audience (Regular, Informal, and Irregular), each with their own purpose and feel.
 The Regular sets the overall tone while the Informal style introduces an unexpected softness with such things as a single-story ‘a’ and calligraphic terminals.